sagarpwr/log-cleaner-tool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
+log-cleaner-tool/                 # Root folder of your project │
+├── templates/                    # Folder for HTML files (Flask uses templates) │   └── index.html                # Main HTML file for the app

 ## 💻 Code Snippets